Frederick Rutland

+During the interwar period, he worked as a secret agent for Japan.
+British authorities interned him during the Second World War and he was released in 1943.
+The Japanese leveraged his presence at high-society parties to extract intelligence on American aviation technology from aircraft executives and naval officers.
+He also scouted Pearl Harbor's defenses for Japan prior to the attack.

 "Rutland of Jutland"

 Rutland joined the Royal Navy as a boy seaman in 1901.
 He was graded as Flight Sub-Lieutenant in the Royal Naval Air Service (RNAS) in December 1914, awarded his aviator's certificate by the Royal Aero Club on 26 January 1915 after training at Eastchurch and promoted to Lieutenant on 7 January 1916.

 Remnants of Rutland's Short Type 184 at the Fleet Air Arm Museum.
 While it survived the First World War intact, it was damaged by bombing during the Second World War.

 At Jutland he served as a pilot on the seaplane tender HMS Engadine.
 On 30 May 1916, Engadine carried two Short Type 184 and two Sopwith Baby floatplanes and was attached to the 3rd Light Cruiser Squadron.
 Engadine accompanied the cruisers when the Battlecruiser Fleet sortied from Rosyth that evening to intercept the German High Seas Fleet.
 Beatty ordered Engadine to make a search to the north-northeast.
 At 15:07 Rutland took off in his Type 184 and his observer, Assistant Paymaster George Stanley Trewin, signalled Engadine that they had spotted three German cruisers and five destroyers at 15:30.
 This was the first time that a heavier-than-air aircraft had carried out a reconnaissance of an enemy fleet in action.
 After a few other spot reports were transmitted, the aircraft's fuel line ruptured around 15:36 and Rutland was forced to put his aircraft down.
 He was able to repair it and signalled that he was ready to take off again, but he was ordered to taxi to the carrier on the surface.
 The aircraft reached the ship at 15:47 and it was hoisted aboard by 16:04.
 Engadine attempted to relay the spot reports to Beatty's flagship and the flagship of the 5th Battle Squadron, but was unsuccessful.
 Rutland was awarded the Distinguished Service Cross (DSC) "for his gallantry and persistence in flying within close distance of the enemy light cruisers".
 He received a Bar to his DSC in 1917 for "services on patrol duties and submarine searching in home waters".